inThe-FLesh/CS408/README.md

     <li>Tesla T4</li>
 </ul>

-<p> Using any of these GPUs to run or compile the code should work without issue.  <br><br>
-with other GPUs running the build scripts provided should produce a working binary.  <br>
-this can be done by running `bash build.sh` in the terminal when in the implementation's root directory.</p>
+Using any of these GPUs to run or compile the code should work without issue. with other GPUs running the build scripts provided should produce a working binary. this can be done by running `bash build.sh` in the terminal when in the implementation's root directory.